zsk612/tp/docs/UserGuide.md

 ```

 ### 3.3.8. <a id="diet-end">Returning to Main Menu: `end`</a>
-Exits the diet manager and returns you back to the main menu.
+You use this command to exit Diet Menu and return to the Main Menu.

 __Format:__ `end`